-The University of Hohenheim offers several services for University members.
+The University of Hohenheim offers a range of provision for members of the university.

 All children in Germany between the ages of 6 and 16 must attend school.